MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/errors/_index.md

 Cardholder: Contact the issuer.

+#### 1A Visa soft decline
+Authentication required.

+Cardholder: Contact the issuer.

 #### 10: Partial approval
 The issuer can approve an amount less than requested, if supported by the merchant.